 With the Japan Rail Pass, you can reserve seats for free.
 Just go to one of the many ticket counters and tell them for which train you want to make a reservation.

-You will then receive a stamp in your passport and a small ticket with your seat number on it.
-On our trips it was never so crowded that a reservation was really necessary, but of course it is always more relaxed when you have one.
+On our trips it was never so crowded that a reservation was really necessary.
 A reservation is possible until shortly before the start of the journey, you can of course also reserve a few days in advance.

 Reservations are only possible on national trains such as Shinkansen and Limited Express.
 There are no reserved seats on regional trains.

 Our tip: If you are traveling from Tokyo to Kyoto or Osaka, it is best to reserve one day in advance and ask for a seat on the right side of the train.
 If the weather plays along, you will have a great view of Mount Fuji.
 The opposite direction to Tokyo is best to get a seat on the left side.